 % /etc/init.d/foo (start|stop|status)

 There are likely better projects to cut your teeth on..
-And all this they said above around Python being relatively heavyweight and not necessarily available when needed..
+And all that they said above about Python being relatively heavyweight and not necessarily available when needed..

 This kind of thing is much more tedious in python..